YX-HCI/YX-HCI.github.io/_pages/about.md

 I am a second-year Master student in Computer Science at [Georgia Institute of Technology (GaTech)](https://www.gatech.edu/).
 I'm now working under the supervision of [Prof. Matthew Gombolay](https://core-robotics.gatech.edu/people/matthew-gombolay/) and [Prof. Greg Turk](https://faculty.cc.gatech.edu/~turk/).

-My current research interest lies in:
+I'm interested in Robotics, Machine Learning (ML), and their application in Human-Robot Interaction (HRI).
+My current research interest include but not limited to:
 - Safe robot learning and deployment
 - Learning from demonstrations
 - Generative model applications